Chapter 6: The Stranger

 "Isn’t that what we want?"
 Grif grumbled behind his magazine.
 "Drive the Blues out of this shitty canyon?"

-"Grif, you’re even stupider than usual!" the veteran soldier proclaimed.
+"Grif, you’re even stupider than usual!"
+Sarge proclaimed.
 "It’s obvious, isn’t it?
 I told Command we couldn’t trust them no-good Freelancers!
 She’s probably planning to use that hideous blue monster to launch an attack on our other bases, I bet they’re rallying with her as we speak!
 We have no choice but to chase those confangled cobalt bastards, catch ‘em by the tails and --"

 "Wait, wait, wait…okay, I just remembered," Mahihko interrupted, holding up both hands.
 "Y’all keep talkin’ about a Freelancer, and you keep mentioning that she was a she, so uh…I’m gonna guess I have some real bad news for you fellas."
 He cleared his throat and leaned forward a bit.
 "Pretty sure your gun-for-hire is dead.
 Via frag grenade, if I recall correctly.
 The cute turquoise one was real upset about the only lady for miles around getting exploded."